J. P. Crawford: Major leagues (2017–2018)

-Crawford was promoted to the Phillies on September 5.
-Playing at third base in his MLB debut, Crawford went 1-for-5, hitting into a fielder's choice in his first at-bat, before singling to center field in the fifth inning.
+Crawford was promoted to the Phillies on September 5, 2017.
+Playing at third base in his MLB debut, he went 1-for-5, hitting into a fielder's choice in his first at bat, before singling to center field in the fifth inning.
 The Phillies won, 9–1.
 Mackanin rotated Crawford between shortstop, third base, and second base during the final month of the season.
-He batted .214 with six RBIs in 23 games in the final month of the season.
+He batted .214 with six RBIs in 23 games.

-2018: Opening day starter and injuries

 Crawford became the Phillies' 2018 Opening Day shortstop after the team traded Galvis to the San Diego Padres in December 2017.
-Philadelphia, under new manager Gabe Kapler, wanted its players to "control the strike zone" and have high on-base percentages (OBP).
-In his first 20 games, Crawford struggled on offense and defense, batting .190 while committing five errors.
+Philadelphia, under new manager Gabe Kapler, wanted its players to "control the strike zone" and have high OBPs.
+In his first 20 games, Crawford struggled, batting .190 while committing five errors.
 He was placed on the 10-day disabled list (DL) on April 29 with a strained right forearm.
 He returned on June 6, sharing starts at third base with Franco as Scott Kingery became the team's primary shortstop.
 Facing the St. Louis Cardinals on June 19, Crawford was hit by a pitch, breaking his left hand and returning him to the DL.
 After rehabbing, he struggled to find consistent playing time for the remainder of the season, limiting him to just six starts.
 He finished his rookie season batting .214 with three home runs and 12 RBIs.

 Seattle Mariners

-2019
+2019–2021

 On December 3, 2018, the Phillies traded Crawford and Carlos Santana to the Seattle Mariners for Jean Segura, James Pazos, and Juan Nicasio.
 Crawford said the trade "saved his career" and that he had negative interactions with Philadelphia fans, whom he called "ruthless."
 Crawford began the 2019 season with the Triple-A Tacoma Rainiers.
-On May 10, the Mariners called up Crawford following an impressive stretch in Tacoma in which he hit .319/.420/.457 with 7 doubles, 3 home runs, and 15 RBI, reaching base in all 31 games he played.
+On May 10, the Mariners called up Crawford following an impressive stretch in Tacoma when he hit .319/.420/.457 with 7 doubles, 3 home runs, and 15 RBI, reaching base in all 31 games he played.
 He made his Mariners debut the same day against the Boston Red Sox at Fenway Park.
 Crawford's first home run as a Mariner came off Michael Pineda of the Minnesota Twins on May 16.
 He had a career-high 4 hits with a home run and sacrifice fly on June 23.
 Crawford spent the rest of the season as the starting shortstop for Seattle, hitting .226 with 7 home runs and 46 RBI in 93 games.

-2020: Gold Glove

 In 2020, Crawford batted .255/.336/.338 with two home runs, 24 RBIs, and 33 runs scored in 53 games during the pandemic-shortened season.
-He won the Gold Glove Award as the best defensive shortstop in the American League.
+He won the Gold Glove Award as the best defensive shortstop in the American League (AL).
 Crawford later credited infield coach Perry Hill with improving his defense.